Photo Courtesy of U.S. Coast Guard

 First established in 1822 (discontinued in 1855) the Bodkin Point Lighthouse would have been visible from the North Overlook in the distance.
 It has long since crumbled and what remains of the lighthouse and the island on which it stood now show only as a ‘navigational hazard’ on present-day maps.

-Seven Foot Knoll, lighted in 1856, replaced Bodkin Point Light, which was plagued by poor construction.
-The keeper’s dwelling was inhabited by a fisherman for some time and later abandoned.
-In 1914 the tower collapsed.
-Since then the bay has reclaimed the 20+ acre island.
+In 1856, Seven Foot Knoll was completed to replace the Bodkin Point tower and the station was decommissioned.
+The keeper’s dwelling was inhabited by a fisherman for a while until it was later abandoned.
+The tower collapsed in 1914, and since then, the bay has reclaimed the 20+ acre island.

 Keepers: John Gray (1822), Araminta Gray (1822 – 1823), Mark W. Foreman (1823 – 1824), Philip Marshall (1824 – at least 1837), John J. Stewart (1839 – 1841), Edward Lucas (at least 1841 – 1843), Daniel Tatham (1843 – 1844), Rossanah Tatham (1844 – 1849), Robert B. Tathem (1844), William H. Glover (1849 – 1852), I.L.
 Webster (1852 – 1853), George McCutchen (1853 – 1856)